Collections in Laravel: Operations, Methods, and Best Practices

 }

-Collections in Laravel are an essential tool in Laravel to manage lists, but we can also create our own collections as we will see in this section.
+Laravel collections are an essential tool for managing lists, but we can also create our own collections as we will see in this section.

-Collections are nothing more than PHP arrays but with vitamins, this means that they are the same arrays but with a set of additional functionalities to make them easier and friendlier to use under the class:
+Collections are nothing more than PHP arrays but with vitamins; this means they are the same arrays but with a set of additional functionalities to make them easier and more user-friendly under the class:

 Illuminate\Support\Collection

-Although, this class is not only used internally, we can also use it manually, that is, we can create a collection of an array in PHP:
+Although this class is not only used internally, we can also use it manually; that is, we can create a collection from an array in PHP:

 ];